Peergos/Peergos/README.md

  - To have super fast file transfers by transferring fragments in parallel to/from different sources
  - To enable a new secure form of email
  - To be independent of the central SSL CA trust architecture
- - A user should be able to easily run Peergos on a machine in their home and get their own Peergos storage space, and social communication platform from it.
+ - Self hostable - A user should be able to easily run Peergos on a machine in their home and get their own Peergos storage space, and social communication platform from it.
  - A secure web interface
  - To enable secure real time chat, and video conversations